daos-stack/daos/src/control/cmd/daos_server/README.md

 The functions provided by the server include:

 - Storage and Network hardware provisioning and formatting.
-- Hardware resource allocation between data plane instances.
+- Hardware resource allocation between engine instances.
-- Formatting and monitoring of data plane instances.
+- Formatting and monitoring of engine instances.
-- Controlled start and stop of managed data plane instances.
+- Controlled start and stop of managed engine instances.
 - Storage pool management including creation, property handling and destruction.

 ## Subcommands

 `daos_server` supports various subcommands (see `daos_server --help` for available subcommands) which will perform stand-alone tasks (e.g.
-`storage prepare|scan`) or attempt to bring-up the data plane (`start` subcommand).
+`storage prepare|scan`) or attempt to bring-up the engine (`start` subcommand).

 ### Storage Prepare